What is Operating System? Explain Types of OS, Features and Examples

 Real time OS

 A real time operating system time interval to process and respond to inputs is very small.
-Examples: Military Software Systems, Space Software Systems.
+Examples: Military Software Systems, Space Software Systems are the Real time OS example.

 Distributed Operating System